lbogerd/autoform/README.md

 directly renderable (`replaceRefs` in [`auto-form.tsx`](src/components/autoform/auto-form.tsx)).
 - **Renderer:** [`AutoField`](src/components/autoform/auto-field.tsx) picks a basic control for each property based on its `type`, `format`, and helpers like `enum`, `anyOf`, and `additionalProperties`.
+- **Hook-based Form:** [`HookAutoForm`](src/components/autoform/hook-auto-form.tsx) integrates with React Hook Form and, as of this update, visually marks required fields based on the JSON Schema `required` array (part 1 of the required/validation feature).
 - **Status:** intentionally lightweight – there is no React Hook Form integration yet, and validation/submission wiring is out of scope for this prototype.